You get a big long email from someone and think, “Ooof. I’ll come back to that later.” (Then you never do.)

 There’s a huge benefit to having a great conversation, but sometimes you need to be extremely succinct.
 So how do you reconcile this?
 Here’s my advice:

-First, always prepare the most succinct version of your reason for contacting someone.
-Edit it until it's so short that if the person only has 30 seconds to talk, you could communicate your point, ask your question, and get the answer.
+First, prepare the most succinct version of your reason for contacting someone.
+Make it so short that if the person only has 30 seconds to talk, you could communicate your point, ask your question, and get the answer.

 Some hate texting.
 Some hate calls.
 Some hate video.
 Some hate it all.
 Just keep track of their preference for future use.